On the conformal Ein invariants: and invariants for general conformal classes in four dimensions: Proof of Theorems D and

-\end{enumerate} \end{theorem} \begin{proof} The first part is a direct consequence of Corollary B to Theorem A in \cite{CGY}.
-The remaining two parts are a consequence of the main Theorem in \cite{Gursky-Viacklovsky} which asserts that under the hypothesis
+\begin{proof} The first part is a direct consequence of Corollary B to Theorem A in \cite{CGY}.
+In fact, the condition $\frac{1}{2}\Scal. g-\Ric>0$ is equivalent to $\Ein_2(g)>0$ and therefore implies $\Ein(g)>2$.
+The remaining two parts are a consequence of the main Theorem in \cite{Gursky-Viacklovsky} which asserts that under the assumption

-for an arbitrary positive constant $\alpha$ the existence of a conformal metric $\bar{g}\in [g]$ with
+for an arbitrary positive constant $\alpha$, the existence of a conformal metric $\bar{g}\in [g]$ with

 So if $\int_M\sigma_2(A)=0$ and since $\alpha>0$ is arbitrary we immediately get the conclusions $\Ein([g])\geq 2$ and $\ein([g])=-\infty$.
 Finally, if $\int_M\sigma_2(A)<0$ denote by $c$ the following positive constant